gerassimos/dgs19/docs/D_S06_L01_Docker_Network_Concepts.md

 ---

 ## Network driver - overlay (2)
-- Enable swarm container to communicate with each other over virtual networks that are spanning across multiple Docker systems in a Swarm cluster.
+- Enable containers to communicate with each other over virtual networks that are **spanning across multiple hosts** in a Swarm cluster.

 ---